haoping0901/OSC2024/lab0/README.md

 ### From Source Code to Object Files

 Assuming there is a program named `a.S` with the following content:

+* `.section ".text"`: According to the [GNU official manual](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html#SEC119), this line of code in the GNU Assembler (GAS) is a directive used to assemble the following code into the `.text` section.
+* `wfe`: According to [this document](https://developer.arm.com/documentation/den0024/a/The-A64-instruction-set/System-control-and-other-instructions/Hint-instructions), this code is intended to wait for an event.

 ```nasm
 .section ".text"